And the Oscar goes to…

 Introduction

-The lesson starts with a paragraph in which a movie buff tells about their favorite kind of movies.
+The lesson starts with a paragraph in which a movie buff talks about their favorite kind of movies.
 The student identifies prepositions and gives examples of the prepositions we use after adjectives, nouns, and verbs.

 Grammar: Prepositions